Announcing Rspack 0.5

 When experiments.rspackFuture.disableApplyEntryLazily is false, options.entry can still make valid changes after rspack(options) is called, but with true it can't, and it's behave the same as webpack5.

-This configuration has no effect on users developing applications in Rspack most of the time, but should be noted by developers of Rspack plugins or upper-level frameworks.
+This configuration has no effect on users developing applications in Rspack most of the time, but should be noted by developers of Rspack plugins or higher-level frameworks.

 Migration Guide